About

 The contender:

-Born and raised in Budapest (with an influential stint as a preschooler in Miskolc), I'm deeply rooted in Hungary -- yet live a significant part of my life in Brazil.
+Born and raised in Budapest (with an influential stint as a preschooler in Miskolc), I'm deeply rooted in Hungary -- yet, for the last 25 years, I've kept finding a way to leave it.
+Only a Hungarian can enjoy Hungary as home sweet home, and they don't.

 I've loved being a journalist.